| Shen in 15 MinutesThe Shen top level is a read-evaluate-print loop as in all functional languages.

 (0-) hello

+hello | Each input is numbered starting with 0.
 An input is repeated by typing !n where n is a natural number.
 Shen will print the

 nth input of the session and evaluate it.
 Typing !s where s is any series of symbols,